johnnylieu/Template-Engine---Employee-Summary/README.md

 ## Installation

-* Download my my files in its entirety.
+* Download my files in its entirety.
 * Using your terminal, navigate to the "develop" folder on your desktop.
 * Use command "node app.js" in your terminal without the quotations.
-`

 ## Summary

 This program asks the user a series of questions then takes the answers and generates a html file with list of employees.